 Many charities are struggling financially, yet only half of charity trustees are actively involved in fundraising.
 This 1st of 2 articles that enable charity trustees to understand their fundraising duties and substantial fundraising regulatory responsibilities.
 The 2nd gives them 20 ways in which they can become activly involved in doing so and enjoy themselves.
 Many are simply not able to make a significant financial donation, but everyone can do something.

-Health check your fundraising effectiveness in 30 mins, to find ways to secure more income, and access the 50 funder lists and COVID funder database by Registering Now; everything is free.
+Health check your fundraising effectiveness in 30 mins, to find ways to secure more income, and access the 50 funder lists and Funding Finder database by Registering Now; everything is free.

 Charity Commission guidance (CC20) makes clear that fundraising is a board responsibility.
 It lays out 6 key principles – a very good starting point.

 They must also comply with the Fundraising Regulator's code of practice, and HMRC, the ICO and others also issue guidance.
 It is not trustees responsibility to do all this themselves, but it is their responsibility to ensure that it is done, so they will wish to that there are adequate systems in place and working.

 For charities working internationally, some UK laws are applicable to work overseas, such as anti-bribery and data protection legislation, and there are specific HMRC requirements in respect of transferring charitable funding overseas and tax, as well as international agreements and host country legislation.

 With demand expected to increase and income not, driving fundraising growth is critical to protecting increasingly vulnerable services.
 Regrettably, all too often, some people still see this as ‘not my problem’.
 Even trustees and senior staff who are responsible for making clear that it is and without whom it won’t be.
 Trustees must recognise that fundraising is a priority and the responsibility of everyone in the charity, and get behind the CEO and fundraisers to create a fundraising culture.